r-devel/r-dev-web/WindowsBuilds/Rtools42/rtools.md

 * Rtools42 is also available in base and full toolchain tarballs suitable for users who have their own installation of Msys2.
 The base toolchain tarball is smaller and includes only what is needed to build R and the recommended packages.
 All Rtools files are available [here](files).
-There are two files for Rtools42 release 5253, the originally released version and a version that is digitally signed (but otherwise the same file).

 Rtools42 re-use the installer code (only with minor modifications) from Rtools4.